richardforth/awk/csv2list_compact_search/README.md

 # Usage

-This scripts is useful for searching larger data sets, its inspired from an example given at: https://unix.stackexchange.com/questions/685089/getting-the-header-names-of-rows-matching-string/685104
+This script is useful for searching larger data sets, it is inspired from an example given at: https://unix.stackexchange.com/questions/685089/getting-the-header-names-of-rows-matching-string/685104

 ## Example 1